 3. Barcelona: Celebrate St. Patrick’s Day

-Barcelona is filled with Irish pubs almost every nook and corner of the capital city, making March 17th a day of celebrating Saint Patrick’s Day.
+Barcelona is filled with Irish pubs, almost every nook and corner of the capital city, making March 17th a day of celebrating Saint Patrick’s Day.
 Well, this basically is an excuse to let your hair down, and take part in the festivities with the locals here.
 You can start by heading down to one of the famous Irish pubs here in the city and start your day with a refreshing mug of beer.
+Enjoy the occasion with your friends and folks.

 Suggested Read: Barcelona Honeymoon: A Detailed Guide For A Romantic Sojourn

-Festa de Sant Medir is celebrated every year on the 3rd of March, it is famously known as the sweet festival in Gracia, Barcelona.
-This festival is quite unique as it is celebrated by the diverse neighbourhoods of Barcelona on the streets.
+Festa de Sant Medir is celebrated every year on the 3rd of March, and it is famously known as the sweet festival in Gracia, Barcelona.
+This festival is quite unique as it is celebrated by the diverse neighborhoods of Barcelona on the streets.
 Around 6 tonnes of candy is distributed on this day!
 The streets are filled with large processions where you can see horses, as well as floats representing the different communities living here.
+Be a part of the festival if you visit Barcelona in March.

 If you love indulging in food during your vacation, then you will definitely love the authentic food tours Barcelona has to offer.
-There are many family-owned businesses here in Barcelona, which offer amazing food tours practising the traditional methods of cooking.
+There are many family-owned businesses here in Barcelona, which offer amazing food tours practicing the traditional methods of cooking.
 You will never get tired of trying out the delicacies here as food plays a huge role in the Spanish culture.
+And of course, no trip is complete without tasting the local cuisine of the place!

 Suggested Read: 9 Best Beaches In Barcelona For You To Unwind This Summer!

-The Picasso museum consists of 5 medieval palaces that are linked together to make this one of kind museum.
+The Picasso Museum consists of 5 medieval palaces that are linked together to make this one of kind museum.
 Admire the artworks of the genius artist Pablo Ruiz Picasso in Barcelona, which features Picasso’s beautiful oil paintings and drawings till date.
-His paintings also reveals and reflects the relationship he had with Barcelona, which shaped his youth and continued till his passing.
+His paintings also reveal and reflect the relationship he had with Barcelona, which shaped his youth and continued till his passing.
+Head to the museum to know more about this famous artist.

 MuseumTicket fees: INR 999/-

-Vintage car lovers will definitely be thrilled to know that each year on the 3rd, 4th and 5th of March.
-Barcelona and Sitges has a spectacular rally of coches de la época, as these coaches are referred to in Spanish.
-These vintage beauties were all manufactured before the year 1924, this rally has participants hailing from all over Spain.
-If you love cars, then this is a one of a kind experience which you shouldn’t miss.
+If you are a car lover and looking for things to do in Barcelona in March 2019, then head to this rally.
+Vintage car lovers will definitely be thrilled to know that each year on the 3rd, 4th and 5th of March, Barcelona and Sitges has a spectacular rally of coches de la época, as these coaches are referred to in Spanish.
+These vintage beauties were all manufactured before the year 1924, and this rally has participants hailing from all over Spain.
+If you love cars, then this is a one of a kind experience which you shouldn’t miss, especially if you are visiting Barcelona in March.

 Barcelona is renowned for its lively nightlife, live-band performances, outdoor concerts and nightclubs.
 The night scene here will definitely keep you on your toes, as the city’s energy levels go up by a few notches.
 You can enjoy going bar-hopping with your friends and meet and greet the friendly locals.
 Every bar here in Barcelona has something special to offer, with their signature cocktails and unlimited tapas.